austinwdigital/austinwdigital/README.md

 - Technician @ Apple : 2015

 ### Bio
-Solo software engineer designing and building internal creative applications, immersive experiences, and creative infrastructure for some of the most iconic brands in the world.
-I work across the full stack — from UX to infrastructure — creating systems that support creative and strategic teams.
-My focus is on tools that empower people: platforms that streamline production, data systems that unlock insight, and interfaces that elevate storytelling.
+Senior Creative Developer at Disney designing and building platforms, applications, tooling, and immersive experiences for some of the most iconic brands in the world.
+I work across the full stack — from UX to infrastructure — creating systems that support creative and technical teams.
+My focus is on tools that empower creatives, platforms that streamline production, data systems that unlock insight, and interfaces that elevate storytelling.

 ### Work
-My work powers platforms for:
+My work supports:
 - Disney Parks & Resorts
 - Star Wars
 - National Geographic Expeditions